fonoster/fonoster/mods/autopilot/README.md

 * [What's Next](#whats-next)

 > [!WARNING]
 > This is an overview of Fonoster's Autopilot.
 This module is still under heavy development, and the API is subject to change.
-This overview implements OpenAI models, but we are working to bring support for other providers like Groq and others.
+This overview implements OpenAI and Groq models, but we are working to bring support to additional providers.
+If you have any suggestions or feedback, please let us know.

 ## Installation